 This is exactly the problem that AI automation promises to solve.
 The idea is to have a smarter, faster way to handle incident response so your team can focus on fixing things.
-Atlassian has its own take on this with Atlassian Intelligence, which is designed to help teams bring some order to the chaos of alert management.
+Atlassian has its own take on this with Atlassian Intelligence, which is designed to help teams bring some order to the volume of alert management.

 How does Atlassian Intelligence create incidents from alerts?